Skip to content

 Technique 1 — Seven-day time-allocation audit

 Most people overrate their useful load and underrate the leaks: micro-tasks, messaging, context switching.
-Velvetum starts with a short one-week audit: staff log activities in blocks of 18–32 minutes with type and result.
+We start with a short one-week audit: staff log activities in blocks of 18–32 minutes with type and result.
 By the end of seven days the recurring patterns show up: morning "fires," endless clarifications, meetings without an outcome owner.

 In 2025–2026 clients hook in built-in analytics of calendar systems and activity trackers.
-By Velvetum knowledge-work research, the indicator that keeps showing up: up to 38.4–43.2% of the workday goes to context switching and waiting for replies.
+A recurring indicator in knowledge-work research: up to 38–43% of the workday goes to context switching and waiting for replies.
 That doesn't mean communications themselves harm — without measurement you can't separate useful coordination from empty noise.

 Technique 2 — Five personal and team return indicators